Abnormal dense and dilute nuclear systems: Observations

 It is worth noticing that deep potential wells can be formed in thunderstorms on Earth.
 During tens of minutes before a discharge, the electric voltage may reach values of $\gsim 10^8$\,V at distance $\gsim (1-10)$\,km between clouds, cf.~\cite{Marshall2001}.
 Hence the typical potential well reaches values $V_0\gg m_e$ at such distances.
 An excess of neutrons during thunderstorms has been indeed detected, however it was associated with photonuclear reactions~\cite{Babich}.
+Note that pions, which could form a condensate, can also be produced in photonuclear reactions.
 Strong thunderstorms may also occur in atmospheres of other planets such as Jupiter and Venus.
+If a nugget of a new phase of the matter passes through the thunderstorm clouds at the ultra-high voltage ($\sim 10^9$\,V) between them, the nugget will be accelerated and its electron shell will be destroyed with a release of the sufficient energy for the production of baryons, pions, quarks, etc. In these processes the nugget can be destroyed that could be observed via the significant energy release.

-Finally, let us notice that 10 anomalous bursts correlated with lightnings have been observed in thunderstorms in 5 years~\cite{Telescope,Okuda}.
+We should notice that 10 anomalous bursts correlated with lightnings have been observed in thunderstorms occurred during 5 years~\cite{Telescope,Okuda}.
 The estimated energy from individual events within the bursts is five to six orders of magnitude higher than the energy estimated by an event rate.
 The multiple air showers occurred within 1\,ms, defying explanation by conventional high-energy cosmic rays.
 Similar ``exotic events'' were recorded by the AUGER collaboration.
 The ANITA experiment detected two anomalous upward-propagating events with non-inverted polarity.
 The list of anomalous atmospheric events also includes the Multi-Modal Clustering Events observed by HORIZON 10T.

-If a nugget of a new phase of matter passes through the thunderstorm clouds with an ultra-high voltage ($\sim 10^9$\,V) it will be accelerated and its electron shell will be destroyed in possible collisions with a release of a significant energy and baryon production.
+Among various possible explanations we indicate the possibility of the energy release due to the destruction of the previously bounded nuggets arrived from cosmos.